fdesmond/seme-ts/README.md

 If you have `pipenv` installed, the environment is set in the `Pipfile`.
 You can load it by simply executing `pipenv install` inside the git repository.

 ### last updates
+ - added `utils.py` with useful functions for notebook
  - pipenv environment, code cleaning and refactoring with hint typing
  - clean a bit + `DL_aug.ipynb` and `TS_aug.ipynb` merged from deep-learning branch
  - added `aug_knn.ipynb` and `aug_knn_sstt.ipynb`